-Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the district.
+Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the district or subdivision of the district (e.g. if a person wishes to stand for election to a specific ward, then that person must be nominated by two electors from the specific ward).
 If a candidate is unable to sign the nomination paper (e.g. absent overseas), a letter of consent signed by the candidate is acceptable to attach to the nomination paper.